By Craig // February 1, 2013 // 15 Comments

 Which Phuket Beaches Did We Like?

-Our four favourite beaches were Layan Beach, Karon Beach, Kata Beach, and Surin Beach.
+Our pick for the four best beaches in Phuket were Layan Beach, Karon Beach, Kata Beach, and Surin Beach.

 Lets start with the essentials: